Cottonmouth (Cornell Stokes): Powers and abilities

 Cottonmouth has super-strength that rivals Luke Cage.
 He also has sharp teeth that he had sharpened to resemble fangs; combined with his jaw-strength they are capable of piercing Cage's "unbreakable" skin.
 Cottonmouth also has a good knowledge of different poisons.

 Other versions

-Cottonmouth appears in the Marvel Comics 2 series The Amazing Spider-Girl as the head of The Bronx branch of Black Tarantula's criminal empire.
-When a new villain called the Crime lord acquires and attempts to sell the Kingpin's files, Cottonmouth attends the auction for them in Black Tarantula's stead.
-The auction being crashed by the Hobgoblin and Spider-Girl leads to Cottonmouth and most of the other criminals present being arrested by the NYPD.
+Cottonmouth appears in the Marvel Comics 2 series The Amazing Spider-Girl.
+This version is the head of The Bronx branch of Black Tarantula's criminal empire.